-Survey respondents were asked to estimate approval timelines for standard singlefamily and multiple-dwelling projects that do and do not require rezoning (a process described in section 3.4).
+Survey respondents were asked to estimate approval timelines for standard single-family and multiple-dwelling projects that do and do not require rezoning (a process described in section 3.4).
 Between one and four timeline entries per city are recorded for each respondent, depending on the types of work done in each city.
 For each type of work, respondents were asked to select one of 7 ordered choices: 2 months or less, 3 to 6 months, 7 to 10 months, 11 to 14 months, 15 to 18 months, 19 to 23 months, and 24 months or more.

 The Approval Timeline Index (ATI) is the city average of survey respondents' timeline estimates.
-To calculate this average, each bin was assigned its midpoint,9 and respondents that input a timeline of three or more years were omitted from the Index.
+To calculate this average, each bin was assigned its midpoint, and respondents that input a timeline of three or more years were omitted from the Approval Timeline Index.
 Only one such outlier was removed from the sample discussed here.

-The 12 cities represented in figure 4 appear divided between two groups, with the first seven cities ranging from just under 6 months to 10 months, and the bottom five cities ranging between just under 13 months and just over 18 months.
-Very similar typical approval timelines were reported for Calgary and Edmonton.
+The nine cities represented in figure 4 appear divided between two groups, with the first five cities ranging from 6 to 10 months, and the bottom four cities ranging between 13 and 16 months.
+Very similar typical approval timelines and the same average (13.1 months) were reported for Calgary and Edmonton.
 Rocky View County is reported to take over twice as long as Airdrie-which it surrounds-to issue approvals.
-Typical approval timelines in the other rural municipality bordering Calgary, Foothills No. 31, average less than half the time reported in neighbouring Calgary.
 Additional measures of approval timelines, broken down by housing type (single-family or multiple dwelling) and by projects requiring rezoning compared to those not requiring rezoning, are presented in Appendix 2 (p.
 28).